InnerSourceCommons/foundation-governance/roles/staff.md

 Ciara leads in all social media for the Foundation.

 # Lori Goldman
-Lori is the staff member specializing in **support and organization of community participants**.
+Lori is the staff member specializing in **support and facilitation of engagement of community participants**.
-Lori leads in supporting the involvement of community participants in community activities and projects.
+Lori leads in supporting the engagement of community participants in community activities and projects.